commitizen-tools/commitizen-action/README.md

 To solve it, you must use a personal access token in the checkout and the commitizen steps.

-Follow the instructions in [commitizen's documentation][cz-docs-ga]
+Follow the instructions in [commitizen's documentation][cz-docs-ga].

 ## I'm not using conventional commits, I'm using my own set of rules on commits